 Greater Tilton Area Family Resource Center

-Substance use and poverty are the leading concerns brought to our Community Meetings.
-These two issues affect all of our community families either directly or indirectly.
-Our programs and services aim to meet our mission, and create a welcoming place that all community members can feel welcome to ask questions and find a connection with people, resources, information and more… Our two-generational approach, working with parents, grandparents, and children, led to the growth of parent education and peer recovery supports, as we see children in our community impacted by poverty and the substance use in our area plaguing families.
-We believe that prevention, intervention, treatment, and recovery from the hurts, habits and hang-ups that parents face today, are all tied together.
+Peer Recovery Support, Family Support, Parent Education, and Training Issues of substance use and poverty are the leading concerns brought to our Community Meetings.
+These two concerns affect families, either directly or indirectly and have been exacerbated by parental stress due to the impact of COVID-19.
+Our programs and services aim to meet our mission, and create a welcoming place that all community members can feel welcome to ask questions and find connections with people, resources, information and more… Our two-generation approach, working with parents, grandparents, and children, led to the growth of parent education, kinship navigation and peer recovery supports.
+We believe that prevention, intervention, treatment, and sustaining recovery from the hurts, habits and hang-ups that are faced today, are all tied together.
 We believe that as a community, we can change a life course trajectory for a child when comprehensive, customized, strength-based supports are accessed by parents and grandparents, friends and relatives.
 All are welcome, in a judgment-free environment, to access supports based on their shared needs, or to volunteer with us.

 Some meetings and classes are scheduled after hours.